dimakura/reforma/packages/core/README.md

 ## About the core module

 The core module (`@reforma/core`) defines the basic abstractions.
 The core module is not dependent on any UI-widgets library.
-Reforma provides the official UI implementation `@reforma/blueprint`, which uses [Blueprint](https://blueprintjs.com) widget library.
-But Reforma can be implemented using other widget libraries as well.
+Reforma provides the official UI implementation `@reforma/ui`, which uses [Blueprint](https://blueprintjs.com) widget library.
+But Reforma can be with other widget libraries as well.

 ## Reforma types